eth-p/bat-extras/doc/batman.md

 Gone are the days of losing your place while reading through monotone manual pages.
 With `bat` and `batman`, you can read `man ifconfig` with beautiful 24-bit color and syntax higlighting.

+If you have `fzf` installed, you can even use `batman` to search through manual pages!

 ## Usage